gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Simultaneously offloading both short-range nonbonded and long-range PME work to GPU accelerators has some restrictions in terms of feature and parallelization compatibility (please see the :ref:`section below <gmx-pme-gpu-limitations>`).
-Offloading (most types of) bonded interactions is only supported in CUDA.
+Offloading (most types of) bonded interactions is supported in CUDA and SYCL.
 The GPU-resident mode is supported with CUDA and SYCL, but it has additional limitations as described in :ref:`the GPU update section <gmx-gpu-update>`.